-ALL STUDENTS will complete this option.
-FOR your second project, you will complete any one of the OPTIONS 2-4.
+ALL STUDENTS will complete this Option 1.
+For your second project, you will complete any one of OPTIONS 2-4 that will be due as the mid-term exam MAY 8.

-OPTION #2: Vitamin Deficiencies
+OPTION #2: Mental Health Research

-Mental health issues are an overwhelming health issue.
-While many issues are definitely mental health issues, sometimes an individual is given a mental health diagnosis when he/she may actually suffer a medical condition.
-Using the topic of vitamin deficiencies discover how it masks itself as mental illness.
+Mental health issues are an overwhelming health concern.
+While many issues are definitely mental health issues, sometimes an individual receives a mental health diagnosis when he/she may actually suffer a medical condition.
+Choose one of the following illnesses and discover how it masks itself as mental illness:

-Use your results from the nutritional analysis you completed in class.
-Research at least 3 vitamins in which you are deficient.
-What are the vitamins, what is the RDA, what is their function in your health, in what foods can you find these vitamins, why don't you consume these foods, what are the symptoms of deficiency, are you experiencing any of these symptoms?
+Anemia (if you know you are anemic) Hypoglycemia (if you did the glucose screen or know you are affected) Vitamin deficiencies (use information from your nutrition printout)

-After discovering the above information, discover how an individual is determined to be mentally ill.
+You may first need to know why and how an individual is identified as mentally ill.
 Once you have this information, understanding how a person is misdiagnosed will be more manageable.
-You will need to gather at least 3 articles or pieces of research material.
-Each piece of information should be 4-6 pages in length and written within the last 5 years.
+You will need to gather at least 4 articles or pieces of research material.
+You may want to gather 2 articles on the Chosen health issue and the signs, symptoms, and causes and 2 articles on the signs, symptoms, and causes of mental health issues (depression most likely).
+Each article should be 4-6 pages in length and written within the last 5 years.
+Using the sources listed in the syllabus is the place you may want to start.
 Read each article and make note of the symptoms that lead to a mental health diagnosis.
-Be sure that as you write that you include information from your sources.
+Be sure that as you write, you include and cite information from your sources.
 Be mindful to cite your information so that plagiarism is not a problem.
-Your final product should be 6-8 pages.
+Your final product should be 6-8 pages, be double-spaced, and include a bibliography.
+Turn in your articles with your paper.

-FOR BONUS: Eat foods every day at the recommended level that are rich in the vitamins that you are deficient in and discover if you can tell difference.
-Write a paragraph summary of what you discovered.